7 layers. Each passes data to the one above or below.

 |---|---|---|---|

-| 7 | Application | Interface for user-facing apps | HTTP, DNS, FTP, SMTP |
+| 7 | Application | User-facing app interface | HTTP, DNS, FTP, SMTP |

 | 6 | Presentation | Encoding, encryption, compression | TLS, JPEG, ASCII |

-| 5 | Session | Opens and manages sessions between hosts | NetBIOS, RPC |
+| 5 | Session | Opens/manages sessions between hosts | NetBIOS, RPC |

 | 4 | Transport | End-to-end delivery, ports, reliability | TCP, UDP |